Cordae: 2014–2019: Early beginnings, record deal, and The Lost Boy

-2020–present: Disbanding of YBN, and From a Birds Eye View
+2020–present: Disbanding of YBN, From a Birds Eye View, and The Crossroads

 On August 6, 2020, YBN Nahmir announced on Twitter that the YBN collective had disbanded after a period of tension during which he and Cordae had stopped communicating.
 Cordae subsequently dropped the YBN from his stage name and asked YBN Nahmir for his blessing of the name change.
 On August 27, Cordae released a new single, "Gifted", featuring Roddy Ricch.

-On April 22, 2021, Cordae released the EP Just Until featuring Q-Tip and Young Thug, in anticipation of his second studio album.
+On April 22, 2021, Cordae released the EP Just Until..., featuring Q-Tip and Young Thug, in anticipation of his second studio album.
 On October 7, 2021, he released the single "Super".

 Cordae released his second studio album, From a Birds Eye View, on January 14, 2022.
 The 14-song album features Eminem, Stevie Wonder, Gunna, and others.

+Cordae is featured by NF in the song "Careful", is the third song of the album Hope, released on April 7, 2023.
+This song reached the Billboard Hot 100 for a week and landed on position 85.

+In July 2023, Cordae performed on the Lyrical Lemonade track "Doomsday" alongside the late rapper Juice Wrld; the song is the first single off the Lyrical Lemonade debut compilation album All Is Yellow (2024).

+On November 15, 2024, Cordae released his third studio album, The Crossroads.